 Voting is currently the easiest its ever been thanks to mail-in ballots, early voting, more accessible polling locations and endless information online.
 In New York, anyone who is registered to vote can request a ballot by mail and return it to your local election office via mail or in person.
 Early voting is like voting on election day, but many polling places will have earlier dates and times to cast votes.
 There are many different sites and resources to help find your nearest voting location.
 Polling places are mainly open from 6 a.m. to 9 p.m. in primary elections to vote in New York.

-In order to vote, you should carry the last four digits of your social security number, your New York driver’s license or your New York non-driver ID number.
+Voters need the last four digits of their social security number, their New York driver’s license or New York non-driver ID number.
 The League of Women Voters at SUNY Brockport shared there will be a bus on campus to take students to a local voting location, further information to come from the civic engagement team in the basement of the union.
 There are more resources now than there that are readily available for student use to raise voter engagement.